-Under Notification settings, you can ask to be notified if the pool of licenses is running low:
+Under Notifications settings, you can ask to be notified if the pool of licenses is running low:

 Under Credential, you see how long the server's credential is valid.
-The credential identifies the memoQ TMS to memoQ's central activation server.
-From time to time, a memoQ TMS must ask for permission from the central activation server, so that it can continue issuing CAL licenses.
+The credential identifies the memoQ server to Kilgray's central activation server.
+From time to time, a memoQ server must ask for permission from the central activation server, so that it can continue issuing CAL licenses.

 To update the server's credential, click Update credential online.
 Before you do that, make sure that the server has a valid address.
 To check this, check the Client connect address boxes on the Configuration and logging pane of Server Administrator.

 If you cannot update the credential online (for example, the firewall in your organization prevents it), you can exchange files with memoQ support.
-Click Retrieve file for offline authorization this will save an XML file that you can send to memoQ support.
+Click Retrieve file for offline authorization: this will save an XML file that you can send to memoQ support.
 They will send you another file.
-To use that file, click the Enter authorization received from memoQ Zrt.
+To use that file, click the Enter authorization received from Kilgray.

 You can get a credential for two server addresses.
 One of them is the external address of the server - this the address of the server over the internet.
 You may also have an internal address - that is the address you access the server within your organization.
 If the server is in a hosting center, and you always access it over the internet, you do not need an internal address.
 To set up the internal address, use the Intranet address (optional) box on the Configuration and logging tab of Server Administrator.